-When deciding whether to finance your business, a lender will look at your business' potential and assets.
+When deciding whether to finance your business, a lender will look at both the potential and assets of the business.

-- If you have a new business, a lender will look carefully at your business plan and may ask you to put up some personal assets (such as your car, home, or personal investments) as collateral.
+- If you have a new business, a lender will look carefully at your business plan and may ask you to put up personal assets as collateral, such as your car, home, or personal investments.